 Historic Preservation is a tool for the revitalization and adaptive reuse of historic buildings in the City.
 The majority of historic structures in Titusville are located in the CRA.
 These historic buildings are an asset to the City and create the City's character.
-This goal has been furthered with the creation of a Historic Preservation Board, a Historic Preservation Ordinance, the designation as a Certified Local Government; the designation of twelve (12) historic resources to the Local Historic Register); the creation of a local Ad Valorem Property Tax Exemption Ordinance and the CRA Building Grant Program as incentives to renovate historic resources; and the printing of a Titusville Historic Landmarks brochure.
-As stated earlier, the City obtained a State of Florida Division of Historic Resources Small Matching Grant in July 2020 in the amount of \$30,000 to fund the creation of a Historic Booklet and Walking/Driving Tours for the City.
-The booklet and walking/driving tours will help to identify the City's historic resources and will help to provide economic development with visitors touring the city's historic landmarks and visiting city businesses while they are visiting.
-There are many more historic resources in the CRA that need to be designated to prevent their razing in order to maintain the City's downtown heritage.
+This goal has been furthered with the creation of a Historic Preservation Board, a Historic Preservation Ordinance, the designation as a Certified Local Government; the designation of twelve (12) historic resources to the Local Historic Register; the creation of a local Ad Valorem Property Tax Exemption Ordinance and the CRA Building Grant Program which can be used as incentives to renovate historic resources; and the printing of a Titusville Historic Landmarks brochure.
+As stated earlier, the City obtained a State of Florida Division of Historic Resources Small Matching Grant in July 2020 in the amount of \$30,000 to fund the creation of a Explore Historic Titusville booklet, mobile app, and website which provide walking/driving tours/audio recordings of historic landmarks in the City.
+The booklet and walking/driving tours help to identify the City's historic resources and will help to provide economic development with visitors touring the city's historic landmarks and visiting city businesses while touring the City.
+There are many more historic resources in the CRA that need to be designated to prevent their razing and/or inappropriate façade renovation in order to maintain the City's downtown heritage and culture.
+A future grant project hopes to develop architectural guidelines to help owners of historic buildings when making renovations to preserve the historic architectural characteristics of their buildings.